Tips for Traveling to Ireland for the First Time – According to a Local

 Ok, so we are coming to the end of our ultimate Ireland Travel tips Guide for first-timers.
 There are a few more final tips that I want to address before we go.

-Phone Service: I would highly recommend ensuring your phone is unlocked before you arrive that way you can get a local sim(should be free) and research the best pay as you go deals on offer a day or two before you arrive.
+I would highly recommend ensuring your phone is unlocked before you arrive that way you can get a local sim(should be free) and research the best pay-as-you-go deals on offer a day or two before you arrive.
 The most popular phone companies include 3, Vodafone and Eir.
 It is common to find deals for 20 euros that offer 10GB of data and a high volume of calls and texts.

-Electricity: I just wanted to mention again that it is import to bring an adapter as Ireland uses 230 V voltage.
+I just wanted to mention again that it is important to bring an adapter as Ireland uses 230 V voltage.

-Ok, Guys, this brings us to the end of our Local’s guide to Ireland for first-timers.
+Ok, Guys, this brings us to the end of our Local guide to Ireland for first-timers.
 I really hope you enjoy your trip!
-I have listed down below some of my favourite posts on Ireland to date to help you with your planning.
+I have listed below some of my favourite posts on Ireland to date to help you with your planning.